Jibanjyot/Todo-App/readme.md

 ## Start Project

-* Navigate to each folder and run the html file using live server.
+* Navigate to the root of the folder and run the html file using live server.

 ## How it works
 **Please click on the save button to save any progress.**